 The local industry, in addition to fishing, is timber.
 Everything is made of wood and quite quirky.
 We walked along the waterfront on wooden pontoon/pathways suspended a few metres above the water.
-The waterfront was glorious with lush vegetation and fungi and was alive with birds and insects – I was thoroughly engaged.
+The waterfront was glorious with lush vegetation and fungi and was alive with birds and insects – I was thoroughly captivated.

 |

-The bees and humming birds were busy around the lush Magellanic fuchsia |
+The bees and hummingbirds were busy around the lush Magellanic fuchsia |

 |

-Top L This looked like a species of Holly bush; Top R bright fungi grew alongside lichen many places; pink was a predominant colour with a profusion of the Magellanic fuchsia and berries spilling down the hillsides. |
+Top L This looked like a species of Holly bush; Top R bright fungi grew alongside lichen in many places

 |

-The village was built on the slopes of the fjord - everywhere was steps - and wood |
+The village was built on the slopes of the fjord - everywhere were steps and wood |

 |